Clinical Epilepsy

 • Limited sensitivity; NOT reliable as sole diagnostic tool

-• Not elevated after frontal lobe seizures
+• Often not elevated after frontal lobe seizures (variable across focal epilepsies)

 Treatment